Azure/reliable-web-app-pattern-java/README.md

 # Reliable web app pattern for Java

-This reference implementation provides a production-grade web application that uses best practices from our guidance and gives developers concrete examples to build their own Reliable Web Application in Azure.
-It simulates the journey from an on-premises Java application to a migration to Azure.
-It shows you what changes to make to maximize the benefits of the cloud in the initial cloud adoption phase.
+This reference implementation provides a production-grade web application that uses best practices from our guidance and gives developers concrete examples to build their own reliable web application in Azure.

+The reliable web app pattern shows you how to update web apps moving to the cloud.
+It defines the implementation guidance you need to re-platform web apps the right way.
+The reliable web app pattern focuses on the minimal code changes you need be successful in the cloud.
+It shows you how to add reliability design patterns to your code and choose managed services so that you can rapidly adopt the cloud.
 Here's an outline of the contents in this readme:

 - [Architecture guidance](#architecture-guidance)
 - [Videos](#videos)